 Currently there are numerous commercial brands selling CBD products ranging from tinctures, to topicals, to soda throughout the United States.
 The states where the cannabinoid can be most easily found by consumers, however, are California, Washington, Oregon, Colorado and Alaska — in other words, the states have legalized recreational cannabis.
 These states have testing requirements of licensed producers and processors.

 CBD and the Future

-CBD’s non-psychoactive nature and proven therapeutic benefits indicate further potential, alongside other Cannabinoids.
+Its non-psychoactive nature and proven therapeutic benefits indicate further potential, alongside other cannabinoids.
 In the weakening climate of prohibition, it’s important to begin to spread information and understanding about the difference between the broad use of “medical marijuana” and the specific medicinal cannabinoids like CBD and possible derivative drugs.

 Early studies and anecdotal reports reveal massive potential, but there have been concerns over the quality of the original research.
-Large, double-blind studies by major research institutions have finally begun in the last few years and soon our understanding of the exact benefits and side effects of CBD will explode.
+Large, double-blind studies by major research institutions have finally begun in the last few years and soon our understanding of the exact benefits and side effects of the non-psychoactive cannabinoid will explode.

 CBD in the News

 Follow Ganjapreneur to keep tabs on the latest CBD news headlines, medical studies, and industry announcements.
 We are committed to providing useful insights and reliable coverage of the issues that matter to cannabis entrepreneurs: click here to view our most recent articles or subscribe to our newsletter for daily updates.